 - What do we want to do?

-- Where do we want to do it?

-- What do we want to do with it?

 - Do we have the time, energy and commitment to do the work ourselves?

 - Do we have a plan for action?

 - Do we need policies and procedures?

-- Do we have a constitution?

 - Do we need a committee?

 - When will we hold general meetings?

-- Do we need a bank account?

 - Does our work involve young people or vulnerable adults?

 - How will we generate funds?

 - Do we need to allocate training provision?

 - Have we set out public relations activities?